Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 * The example data for OH15262 can be found on tigressdata at /projects/LEIFER/neuropal_example_data
 * Note that there are separate manuals for NeuroPAL w and w/o GCaMP (OH15500 and OH15262)

+Run `update_assignment_labels`

-You can start / stop labeling as much as you like.
-Importantly, whenever you finish call `update_assignment_labels` to update **calcium_to_multicolor_alignment.mat** where the labels are stored and can be related to the calcium recording
+You can start / stop labeling as much as you like, just make sure you call `update_assignment_labels` to update **calcium_to_multicolor_assignments.mat** which stores the labels in the same order as the calcium recording

 ## Documents Glossary